wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

 We've set the template up with Wasp's `email`, `google`, and `gitHub` methods, which are all battle-tested and suitable for production.

 You can get started developing your app with the `email` method right away!

+:::caution[Dummy Email Provider]
-Note that this method relies on an `emailSender` (configured at `app.emailSender` in the `main.wasp` file), a service which sends emails to verify users and reset passwords.
-For development purposes, Wasp provides a `Dummy` email sender, which does not actually send any confirmation emails to the specified email address, but instead logs all email verification links/tokens to the console!
+Note that the `email` method relies on an `emailSender` (configured at `app.emailSender` in the `main.wasp` file), a service which sends emails to verify users and reset passwords.

+For development purposes, Wasp provides a `Dummy` email sender which Open SaaS comes with as the default.
+This provider *does not* actually send any confirmation emails to the specified email address, but instead logs all email verification links/tokens to the console!
 You can then follow these links to verify the user and continue with the sign-up process.

 ```tsx title="main.wasp"
   emailSender: {